 We’ll show you what to do if you have little or no experience, but want to start a business.
 Here are five options that will set you on the right path…

-Something you can do from home, with just an Internet connection and some perseverance, is online selling.
+Something you can do to earn extra money from home, with just an Internet connection and some perseverance, is online selling.
 Look around you and you’re bound to see something valuable.